A Functional Approach to Curve Alignment and Shape Analysis: Real data analysis

-In this section, we analyze datasets from the \textit{MPEG-7} database\footnote{\url{https://dabi.temple.edu/external/shape/MPEG7/dataset.html}}, which has been widely used in statistical shape analysis (see, for example, \citet{larticle}, \citet{lelivre}, \citet{datasets}).
-This database contains binarized images of $101$ different objects, each with approximately 20 images.
-For our study, we focus on five specific objects: the butterfly, the fork, the bat, the horseshoe, and the spoon.
-For clarity, we present in this section only the results for the butterfly and the fork datasets, while the results for the other three objects are provided in Appendix \ref{appendix}.
-Figure \ref{binary} displays five sample images for each of the two objects under consideration.
-We see that the images exhibit variations in rotation, scaling, and translation, resulting in differences in the orientation, size, and positioning of the butterflies and forks.
+In our study, we focus on five representative classes: butterflies, forks, bats, horseshoes, and spoons.
+For clarity of presentation, we report detailed results for the butterfly and fork datasets, while the results for the remaining classes are provided in Appendix~\ref{appendix}.
+Figure~\ref{binary} displays sample images for these two classes.
+As can be observed, the images exhibit variability in rotation, scaling, and translation, leading to differences in orientation, size, and positioning.

-Before analyzing the datasets with our approach, we first need to extract planar curves from the binarized images.
-To do so, we use the OpenCV library in Python \citep{opencv_library}.
-For illustration, Figure \ref{curves} displays the planar closed curves extracted from the images in Figure \ref{binary}.
-We can observe that the extraction procedure introduces reparametrization variations: the starting points are generally different across curves, particularly for the forks.
-It is also worth noting that the distribution of deformation variables appears to differ between the two objects.
-Indeed, for example, almost all butterflies exhibit different orientations, whereas the forks are almost all aligned in the same direction; this suggests that the distribution of the rotation parameter varies across objects.
-In a general context, this means that the deformations applied to a shape may depend on the shape itself.
+Before applying our methodology, planar curves must be extracted from the binarized images.
+We perform this step using the OpenCV library in Python \citep{opencv_library}.
+Figure~\ref{curves} illustrates the resulting closed planar curves corresponding to the images in Figure~\ref{binary}.

+The extraction process introduces variability in the parametrization of the curves, as the starting points differ across observations, particularly for the fork shapes.
+In addition, the distribution of deformation variables appears to vary across object classes.
+For instance, butterfly shapes exhibit substantial variability in orientation, whereas fork shapes are mostly aligned in a similar direction.
+This suggests that the distribution of certain deformation parameters, such as rotation, may depend on the object class.
+More generally, this highlights that the deformations applied to a shape are not independent of the shape itself.